ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Site-Structure.md

 - on a per-item basis
 - in bulk

-## Content Identifiers
-- PID
-- DOI
-- ARK

-### PURL Service
-A "short URL" style service would be nice.

 ## File Dissemination
 - Document conversion e.g. to PDF
 - Presentation derivatives e.g. image crops